 The idea for GoHalalVietnam! started on a warm Saigon evening when I met one of my Malaysian friends in 2011.
 She had met me from my Vietnam blog and was asking for advice on being halal in Saigon.
-I knew there were many more halal restaurants across the city so I decided to create a new website devoted to this endeavor.
+I knew there were many more halal restaurants so I decided to create a website devoted to this endeavor.
 My friend would even come along with me as I visited some of these restaurants.

-2021 Covid-19 Realities
+2020-2021 Covid-19 Realities

 Kerim Nur, Founder of GoHalalVietnam!

 New Halal Restaurants in Ho Chi Minh City

 There is larger Muslim Expatriate community in Ho Chi Minh City now.
 With this new community came new Middle Eastern and Arabic restaurants.
 Many are butchering their own meat to abide by halal requirements.
 We will add these restaurants gradually by the summer of 2021.
 You will be able to see this list at the Halal in Saigon page.